sunisdown/faster_cpython/pep_ast.rst

 can only implement basic optimizations.
 The optimizer rewrites the bytecode.
 It is difficult to enhance because it written in C.

-This PEP proposes to add an API to register an AST transformer.
+This PEP proposes to add an API to register AST transformers.

-A new ``-o OPTIM_TAG`` command line option is also added to enable AST transformers and use different a ``.pyc`` filename.
-The usage is to produce the transformed code on one computer and use it a different computer which does not have the transformer.
+A new ``-o OPTIM_TAG`` command line option is also added to enable AST transformers and use a different ``.pyc`` filename.
+It is possible to produce the transformed code on one computer and use it on a different computer which does not have the transformer.
 It allows to implement expensive but powerful transformations.
 Multiple transformers can be specified, separated by ``-``.
-Example: ``'fat-pythran'`` to run FAT Python and than Pythran transformers.
+For example, use ``'fat-pythran'`` to run the ``fat`` transformer and then the ``pythran`` transformer.

 Changes